bobisjan/adaptive-restful-api/README.md

 *TODO model image*

-The configuration allows you to customize a meaning of the model in a hierarchical way.
+The configuration allows you to customize a meaning of the each part in the model in a hierarchical way.
+It makes possible to use some global configuration applicable to the whole model and to refine each individual part of the model as required.

 *TODO configuration image*